At a Glance

 Barclay House is a lively, purpose-built home supporting adults with disabilities, especially those with sight loss.
 From cooking and crafts to community events, every day is about celebrating individuality.

-Experience with at least two: visual impairments, autism, learning disabilities
+- Experience with visual impairments, autism, or learning disabilities

 If you’re looking for a role where you don’t just work — you thrive, hit that apply button and let’s make a difference together.